 Computer Science and Information Technology Resources for Girls

-- Project CS Girls is a nonprofit that encourages middle school girls to pursue computer science and technology careers.
-They hold an annual national competition, technology workshops throughout the country, and offer opportunities to start local chapters.
+Project CS Girls is a nonprofit that encourages middle school girls to pursue computer science and technology careers.
+It holds an annual national competition, technology workshops throughout the country, and offers opportunities to start local chapters.

-- Technovation is an annual challenge that matches girls with mentors in STEM-related careers.
-They invite groups of girls to identify problems in their communities and innovate to solve them.
+Technovation is an annual challenge that matches girls with mentors in STEM-related careers.
+Groups of girls are invited to identify problems in their communities and innovate to solve them.
 It has resources to find local clubs all over the world, as well as resources to start a club of your own.

 Computer Science and Information Technology Resources for Women

-- Association for Women in Computing is a professional organization for women in computer science and technology.
+Association for Women in Computing (AWC) is a professional organization for women in computer science and technology.
 It’s been around since 1978 and offers professional networking, mentoring, and continuing education.

-- Association for Women in Science (AWIS) describes itself as a global network for women in STEM.
+Association for Women in Science (AWIS) describes itself as a global network for women in STEM.
 AWIS is a think tank, leadership development, and advocacy group.
-Their career network includes postings for several hundred STEM-related jobs.
+Its career network includes postings for several hundred STEM-related jobs.

-- MentorNet is a nonprofit that matches mentors in STEM careers with student “mentees.”
-They’ve matched more than 33,000 pairs since 1997, and 81% of them are women or members of a minority group.
+MentorNet is a nonprofit that matches mentors in STEM careers with student “mentees.”
+It has matched more than 33,000 pairs since 1997, and 81% of them are women or members of a minority group.
 They offer corporate programs, college and university programs, and professional programs.

-- National Center for Women and Information Technology is a nonprofit that represents more than 1,100 universities, companies, nonprofits, and governmental organizations.
-They provide free resources for these organizations to raise awareness and reach out to critical populations of women and minorities.
+National Center for Women and Information Technology (NCWIT) is a nonprofit that represents more than 1,100 universities, companies, nonprofits, and governmental organizations.
+It provides free resources for these organizations to raise awareness and reach out to critical populations of women and minorities.

 Further Explore a Career in Information Technology